 Take a look outside the front of any commercial building in an urban environment.
 Chances are, you’ve been walking past bollards every day.
-These posts are situated by the entrances to buildings to serve as protection from several types of damage from vehicles.
-Some are designed to prevent cars from rubbing up against a building in drive-thrus, while others are intended to stop 60,000-pound trucks from ramming into high-security facilities at 50 miles an hour.
+These posts are strategically placed at building entrances to shield against vehicle damage.
+Some are for drive-thru areas to prevent cars from touching the building, while others safeguard high-security facilities, stopping 60,000-pound trucks traveling at 50 mph.
 The requirements for a bollard are specific to the needs of the site, and crash ratings and testing standards have evolved to address those needs.

-In the United Kingdom, you’ll find similar Publicly Available Specifications (PAS) ratings, developed with input from the Centre for the Protection of National Infrastructure and the British Standards Institution.
+In the U.K., you’ll find similar Publicly Available Specifications (PAS) ratings, developed with input from the Centre for the Protection of National Infrastructure (CPNI) and the British Standards Institution (BSI).
 Input from all of these organizations, as well as the DoS, helped to create the International Workshop Agreement (IWA) standard 14.

 Low-Speed vs. High-Speed Crash Testing Standards

-ASTM standards include F2656, which tests for high-speed impact, and F3016, which addresses low-speed impacts below 30 mph.
-Speeds can influence penetration ratings and you need to know which impact type of impact you want to protect against.
+ASTM standards include F2656 — which tests for high-speed impact — and F3016 — which addresses low-speed impacts below 30 mph.
+Speed affects penetration ratings, so determine the type of impact protection you need.

 What Are the Crash Test Ratings for Bollards?